knowthelist/fhem-tablet-ui/README.md

 // special for MAX!
 WandThermostat
 date-mode: if the value, retrieved from this reading equals 'auto' then such a command is created "set wz_WandThermostat desiredTemperature **auto** <value>".
-Other values creates somthing like this "set wz_WandThermostat desiredTemperature <value>"
+Other values creates something like this "set wz_WandThermostat desiredTemperature <value>"

 ####Volume widgets
 - **data-get**  : name of the reading to get from FHEM (default 'STATE')